elin036/medp-33100-project-2/README.md

 ## **Project Overview**

-- Creating a page that shows the world happiness index from 2013-2023.
-- Creaters are able to easily view the top 10 happiest and unhappist countries with a click of buttons
-- Visually see the data with a data chart, bar graph, and line graph
+- The project aims to create an engaging and interactive page that presents the World Happiness Index from 2013 to 2023.
+Users can explore the data through features highlighting the top 10 happiest and unhappiest countries, alongside a comprehensive table displaying all countries.
+The page will feature bar and line graphs to clearly illustrate happiness trends over the years, providing a visually appealing experience.

 ## **Project Members**